-But there's chiropractic quality statements.
-So what we thought is we would look link the quote chiropractic quality statements into the code because they do overlap, but there's little more info so we thought we'd bring those in the same with the Osteopath.
-So you've got the GR SC standards.
-And as you say the focus today will be on a in an on C which a communication and patient partnership and C safety and quality in practice.
-But also we need to remember that the Institute of osteopaths also has a statement regarding the quality of Osteopathic practice.
-And I quote, because I think it sums it up beautifully for all the professions, the IO obviously the institute believes that the public deserve a consistently high quality of patient care from the Osteopath that serve them.
-I have membership confers a level of care to patients quality and value of service members are expected to operate in line with the values and purpose of the IO, which demonstrates to the public patients and colleagues that members have the highest standards in integrity, professional and personal conduct.
-And I think
+Well, there's chiropractic quality statements.
+So what we thought is, we would link the chiropractic quality statements into the code because they do overlap, but there's little more info so we thought we'd bring those in.
+The same with the osteopaths, you've got the GOSc standards.
+And as you say, the focus today will be on A and on C, which are communication and patient partnership, and C is safety and quality in practice.
+But also, we need to remember that the Institute of Osteopaths also has a statement regarding the quality of Osteopathic practice.
+And I quote, because I think it sums it up beautifully for all the professions, the IO, obviously the institute, believes that the public deserve a consistently high quality of patient care from the osteopaths that serve them.
+IO membership confers a level of care to patients' quality and value of service, members are expected to operate in line with the values and purpose of the IO, which demonstrates to the public, patients and colleagues that members have the highest standards in integrity, professional and personal conduct.
+And I think that's beautiful.